jadefjestad/PersonalProjects/README.md

 Run this if there is a requirements file, this will download all the required packages quickly.

     cat requirements.txt

+**Changing Jupyter Kernal:**

+You'll likely have to change the kernal to the version of python you have created in your virtual environment.  in VS code press Ctrl+Shift+P to open up the VS code navigation prompt.
+Then type in the words:

+    Jupyter: Select Interpreter to start Jupyter server

+Press enter then navigate to and select python.exe.
+This should be in venv\Scripts.
+VS code will likely prompt you to download some Jupyter software, allow the download.
+This will likely have to be done with the Python interpreter as well if you are running a pure .py script.
+Same steps just use Python: Select Python Interpreter.

 ## Preparing an environment for production
 You would do this when you are done writing the script and going to put it into usage.